estand25/your_mama_joke-api/README.md

 # your_mama_joke-api
-Your mama joke api - Second API for fun
+Your mama joke api - Second API Project for fun